JeremyJeanson/simple-fitbit-settings/README.md

 # Compilation
 This module was built with TypeScript.
 It uses Typescript to generate JavaScript files that are imported by the Fitbit SDK.
 It includes the following npm scripts to:
-- build (generate JavaScript files and copy all requested files to the `./distribution` directory)
+- build (generate JavaScript files, delclarations, and copy all requested files to the `./distribution` directory).
-- clean (remove generated files from the `./distribution` directory) Types are inside the `./distribution/types` directory.
-If you change exported methods or class, think to update those files.
+- clean (remove generated files from the `./distribution` directory).